crate/cloud-reference/docs/overview.rst

 The *CrateDB Cloud Console* is a hosted web administration interface for interacting with `CrateDB Cloud`_.
 This overview gives you all the basic information for using the CrateDB Cloud Console.
-Refer to individual items in the current section of the Documentation for more information on how to perform specific operations.
-To understand more of the Console terminology used here, refer to the Documentation page on `concepts`_.
-You can also refer to our `Glossary`_ for more information on specific terminology.
+Refer to individual items in the current section of the documentation for more information on how to perform specific operations.
+To understand more of the Console terminology used here, refer to the documentation page on `concepts`_.
+You can also refer to our `glossary`_ for more information on specific terminology.

 .. rubric:: Table of contents